Frequently Asked Questions

 Q: What is the salary?

-A: Residents receive their salary and benefits for residency activities through Children’s Hospitals and Clinics of Minnesota.
+A: Residents receive their salary and benefits for residency activities through Children’s Minnesota.
 The stipend varies by role.
 Dental and health insurance is provided in the benefits package offered by Children’s.

 Q: How much vacation time is there?